You are here

 Local Government Records Law ARTICLE 57-A, ARTS & CULTURAL AFFAIRS LAW defines local government as any county, city, town, village, school district, board of cooperative educational services, district corporation, public benefit corporation, public corporation, or other government created under state law that is not a state department, division, board, bureau, commission or other agency, heretofore or hereafter established by law.

 To be eligible to apply for an LGRMIF grant, most local governments in New York State are required to have the following in place by the application deadline:

 - Records Management Officer (RMO) appointed

-- Adopt the State Archives LGS-1 records retention and disposition schedule (Note: The LGS-1 must be adopted by January 1, 2021, regardless of the LGRMIF application deadline)
+- Adopt the State Archives LGS-1 records retention and disposition schedule

 The only exceptions to this are the City of New York and its five county clerks and five district attorneys, community school districts in New York City, and housing authorities, none of which are required to have RMOs or to adopt State Archives records retention and disposition schedules.